KisangaDavid/DKBlog/src/data/blog-posts/roosterRiddle.md

 title: "Puzzle: The Undefeated Rooster"
 slug: roosterRiddle
 publishDate: November 9, 2025
-description: You must defeat a surprisingly intelligent rooster in a battle of wits involving 4 piles of kernels.
+description: You must defeat a surprisingly intelligent rooster in a battle of wits involving 4 piles of corn kernels.
 There are only 3 rules of battle...
 ---
 <div classname="centered-image">